Updated: Mar 17

 As a result, I felt it would be good to give a preview on what kind of potential returns are available to consumers - at low fees - today!

-All of these funds are available to invest using CPF-OA through a consultant like myself.
+All of these funds are available to invest using CPF-OA through a consultant.

 Even with a risk premium factor, most people would be able to put aside a fraction of this money to invest rather than to pay off their loan early, as seen in a recent article that Loo Cheng Chuan (1M65) contributed to DnS.